ELS-RD/kernl/src/kernl/implementations/README.md

 ## Dimension naming
 - Dimension is singular
 - If dimension follows variable name from a formula.
 You can use this name.
 Example MNK for matmul
-- Use `col` or `row` singular if you don't have a new for the last two dimensions
+- Use `col` or `row` singular if you don't have a name for the last two dimensions

 ## Tensor Stride naming
 `p_d_stride`